phoenixframework/phoenix/README.md

 end
 ```

-Note that the layout and view templates would be chosen by matching conten types, ie `application.[format].eex` would be used to render `show.[format].eex`.
+Note that the layout and view templates would be chosen by matching content types, ie `application.[format].eex` would be used to render `show.[format].eex`.

 See [this file](https://github.com/elixir-lang/plug/blob/master/lib/plug/mime.types) for a list of supported mime types.